Here are 5 dental treatments that most patients aren’t aware of but are common in dental offices, especially for older patients.

 Inlays are dental restorations useful for the repair of decayed or chipped teeth.
 They are indirectly fabricated as the tooth is prepared for the inlay.

-To create an inlay, the dentist will take a mold (impression) of the original tooth.
+The dentist will take a mold (impression) of the original tooth to create an inlay.
 Then they will pour dental stone into the mold.
 A professional will form this restoration in a lab on the model instead of the tooth itself.

 Afterward, the dentist will glue the new tooth into the tooth, typically at a separate dental appointment.
 The new tooth can be made from gold, composite resin, different ceramic materials, or other metals.
 They are quite similar to fillings.
 However, these are more costly due to the complexity of the procedure and the need for creating them in a laboratory.

-This procedure can rebuild some of the width and height of the alveolar bone lost due to tooth extraction.
-Moreover, a block cortical graft is made by connecting a solid piece of bone to the defective area and fastening it with fixation screws while it conforms to the position over a few months.
+This procedure can rebuild some of the width and height of the alveolar bone loss due to tooth extraction.
+Moreover, a cortical block graft is made by connecting a solid piece of bone to the defective area and fastening it with fixation screws while it conforms to the position over a few months.

 The permanent first molars can move forward if they aren’t held in correct alignment.
 Thus, they may impede the bicuspid teeth from shifting into the mouth in their proper position.
-The first bicuspids can shift forward and restrict the normal path of movement of the permanent canines into the mouth.
-A space maintainer is not necessary if any of the anterior or first six baby teeth in either jaw are prematurely missing.
+The first bicuspids can move forward and restrict the typical path of movement of the permanent canines into the mouth.
+A space maintainer is unnecessary if any of the anterior or first six baby teeth in either jaw are prematurely missing.

-Meanwhile, the use of removable partial dentures as space maintainers is uncommon in kids.
-However, may be advisable if the child’s appearance has altered and/or there are many missing teeth.
+Meanwhile, removable partial dentures as space maintainers are uncommon in kids.
+However, it may be advisable if the child’s appearance has altered and there are many missing teeth.

-This is a technique useful for preserving teeth that have become loose due to the loss of supporting bone that surrounds them.
+This dental treatment is useful for preserving teeth that have become loose due to the loss of supporting bone that surrounds them.
 Typically, heavy bite stress aggravates the complication.
 The dentist can point out if the patient’s teeth are movable enough to require this type of technique.

-Periodontal surgery covers the treatment of disease pertaining to the alveolar bone and gingiva.
+Periodontal surgery is a dental treatment that treats disease related to the alveolar bone and gingiva.
 The periodontist removes tissue with disease and performs a regenerative treatment.

 Many are in awe when they discover how many dental procedures are truly out there.
 Just when you think nothing can be done about your oral health condition, well, something probably can.
-The amount of dental procedures we have today allow for anybody to have a beautiful, healthy smile.
+The number of dental procedures we have today allows for anybody to have a beautiful, healthy smile.